 On the Canterbury Trail

-An Introduction to the Christian Faith and the Anglican Tradition.
+An Introduction to the Christian Belief, the Sacraments, Worship and the Life of Prayer.
 This class serves as preparation for all adults who wish to be baptized and/or confirmed. » More info

 Location: Great Hall Dining Room

 Tradition tells us that Saint Peter was the first pope of the Christian Church.
 His two epistles found in the New Testament were written to the early churches in Asia Minor.
 It was a time of pending persecution and suffering that would shortly be experienced by those early believers.
 Saint Peter attempts to prepare them for the dark days ahead by urging them to maintain an eternal perspective and to stand firm in their own personal faith.
 Come see how God has and is using these epistles to strengthen and encourage His own.